lyteword/chspurgeon-tod/volume-2/psalm-31.md

 **Verse 22.** David vents his astonishment at the Lord's condescension in hearing his prayer.
 How do we wonder at the goodness of a petty man in granting our desires!
 How much more should we at the humility and goodness of the most sovereign Majesty of heaven and earth! *Stephen Charnock.*

 **Verse 23.** *O love the Lord, all ye his saints.* The holy psalmist in the words does, with all the warmth of an affectionate zeal, incite us to the love of God, which is the incomparably noblest passion of a reasonable mind, its brightest glory and most exquisite felicity; and it is, as appears evident from the nature of the thing, and the whole train of divine revelation, the comprehensive sum of that duty which we owe to our Maker, and the very soul which animates a religious life, that we "love the Lord with all our heart, and strength, and mind." *William Dunlap.
-A.M.,* 1692-1720.
+A. M.,* 1692-1720.

 **Verse 23.** *O love the Lord, all ye his saints,* etc. Some few words are to be attended in the clearing of the sense. *Saints* here in the text is or may be read, *ye that feel mercies*. *"Faithful, "* the word is sometimes taken for *persons,* sometimes *things;* and so the Lord is said to preserve true men, and truths, faithful men, and faithfulnesses. *He plenteously rewardeth the proud doer;* or, the Lord rewardeth plenteously; *the Lord,* who doth wonderful things. *Plenteously* is either *in cumulum, abunde,* or *in nepotes,* as some would have it; but I would rather *commend,* than go about to *amend* translations: though I could wish some of my learned brethren's quarrelling hours were spent rather upon clearing the originals, and so conveying over pure Scripture to posterity, than in scratching others with their sharpened pens, and making cockpits of pulpits. *Hugh Peter's* "Sermon preached before both Houses of Parliament, "the Lord Mayor and Aldermen of the City of London, and the Assembly of Divines, at the last Thanksgiving Day, April 2.
 For the recovering of the West, and disbanding of 5,000 of the King's Horse, etc., 1645.

 **Verse 23.** *And plentifully rewardeth the proud doer.* The next query is, *how God rewardeth the proud doer?* in which, though the Lord's proceedings be diverse, and many times his paths in the clouds, and his judgments in the deep, and the uttermost farthing shall be paid the proud doer at the great day; yet so much of his mind he hath left unto us, that even in this life he gives out something to the proud which he calls "the day of recompense, "which he commonly manifests in these particulars:

-1\.By way of *retaliation* —for *Adonibezek* that would be cutting off thumbs, had his thumbs cut off.
+1\.
+By way of *retaliation* —for *Adonibezek* that would be cutting off thumbs, had his thumbs cut off.
 Jud 1:7.
 So the poor Jews that cried so loud, "Crucify him, crucify him, "were so many of them crucified, that if you believe Josephus, there was not wood enough to make crosses, nor in the usual place room enough to set up the crosses when they were made.
 Snares are made and pits are digged by the proud for *themselves* commonly, to which the Scripture throughout gives abundant testimony.

-2\.By shameful *disappointments,* seldom reaping what they sow, nor eating what they catch in hunting, which is most clear in the Jewish State when Christ was amongst them. *Judas* betrays him to get money, and hardly lived long enough to spend it. *Pilate,* to please Caesar, withstands all counsels against it, and gives way to that murder, by which he ruined both himself and Caesar.
+2\.
+By shameful *disappointments,* seldom reaping what they sow, nor eating what they catch in hunting, which is most clear in the Jewish State when Christ was amongst them. *Judas* betrays him to get money, and hardly lived long enough to spend it. *Pilate,* to please Caesar, withstands all counsels against it, and gives way to that murder, by which he ruined both himself and Caesar.
 The Jewish priests, to maintain that domination and honour (which they thought the son of Joseph and Mary stole from them) cried loud for his death, which proved a sepulchre to them and their glory.
 And the poor people that crucified him (through fear of the *Romans* taking their city) by his death had their gates opened to the *Romans* —yea, *Caesar* himself, fearing a great change in his government by Christ living near him (which today sets all the king craft in the world to work) met such a change that shortly he had neither crown nor sceptre to boast of, if you read the story of Titus and Vespasian, all which dealings of God with the proud is most elegantly set forth unto us by the psalmist.
 "Behold, he travaileth with iniquity, and hath conceived mischief, and brought forth falsehood.
 He made a pit, and digged it, and is fallen into the ditch which he made." *Hugh Peters.*

 **Verse 24.** *Be of good courage.* Christian courage may thus be described.
 It is the undaunted audacity of a sanctified heart in adventuring upon difficulties and undergoing hardships for a good cause upon the call of God.
 The *genus,* the common nature of it is an undaunted audacity.
 This animosity, as some phrase it, is common both unto men and to some brutes.
 The lion is said to be the strongest among beasts, that turneth not away from any.
 Pr 30:30.
 And there is an elegant description of the war horse in regard of boldness.
 Job 39:19, etc. And this boldness that is in brutes is spoken of as a piece of this same *courage* that God is pleased to give to men.
 Eze 3:9.
 This is the Lord's promise—"As an adamant harder than flint have I made thy forehead."
 The word "harder" is the same in the Hebrew that is here in my text— *fortiorem petra* —the rock that is not afraid of any weather, summer or winter, sun and showers, heat and cold, frost and snow; it blushes not, shrinks not, it changes not its complexion, it is still the same.
 Such a like thing is *courage,* in the common nature of it.
 Secondly, consider the subject, it is the *heart,* the castle where courage commands and exerciseth military discipline; (shall I so say) it's within the bosom, it is the soul of a valiant soldier.
 Some conceive our English word *courage* to be derived from *cordis actio,* the very acting of the heart.
 A valiant man is described 2Sa 17:10 for to be a man whose heart is as the heart of a lion.
 And sometimes the original translated *courageous,* as Am 2:16, may most properly be rendered *a man of heart.* Beloved, valour doth not consist in a piercing eye, in a terrible look, in big words; but it consists in the mettle, the vigour that is within the bosom.
 Sometimes a coward may dwell at the sign of a roaring voice and of a stern countenance; whereas true fortitude may be found within his breast whose outward deportment promises little or nothing in that kind.
 Thirdly, note the qualification of this same subject; I said a sanctified heart; for I am not now speaking of fortitude as a moral virtue, whereof heathens that have not God are capable, and for which many among them that are not Christians, have been worthily commended.
 But I am now discoursing of courage as a virtue theological, as a gracious qualification, put upon the people of God by special covenant.
 And there are three things that do characterize it, and which do distinguish it from the moral virtue of fortitude.
 (1) The *root,* whence it ariseth; (2) the *rule,* whereby it is directed; (3) the *end,* to which it is referred.
 The *root,* whence it ariseth, is *love to God:* all the saints of God that love the Lord be of good courage.
 The love of Christ constraineth me to make these bold and brave adventures, saith the apostle.
 2Co 5:14.
 The *rule,* whereby it is directed, is the *word of God* —what the Lord hath pleased to leave on record for a Christian's guidance in holy pages.
 1Ch 22:12-13.
 "Only the Lord give thee wisdom and understanding, and give thee charge concerning Israel, that thou mayest keep the law of the Lord thy God.
 Then shalt thou prosper, if thou takest heed to fulfil the statutes and judgments which the Lord charged Moses with concerning Israel: be strong, and of good courage; dread not, nor be dismayed."
 Be a man of mettle, but let thy mettle be according to my mind, according to this rule.
 And the *end,* to which it refers, is *God.* For every sanctified man being a self denying and a God advancing man, his God is his centre, wherein his actings, his undertakings rest; and his soul is not, yea, it cannot be satisfied but in God. *Simeon Ash's "Sermon preached before the Commanders of the Military Forces of the renowned Citie of London,* 1642."